- Last Updated: Apr 30, 2026

 - The Biggest Mistake: Not Having a Written Agreement at All: Relying on verbal agreements or assumptions is a recipe for disaster.
 Memories fade, interpretations differ, and without a written document, resolving disputes becomes incredibly difficult and often relies on default state laws that may not suit your specific situation.

 - Failing to Seek Legal Review: Even if you use a contract template or draft the agreement yourselves, having an experienced business attorney review it is crucial.
 They can identify potential issues, ensure compliance with state laws, and help tailor the agreement to your specific needs.
-The U.S. Chamber of Commerce and other reputable sources consistently recommend this step.
+The and other reputable sources consistently recommend this step.

 Forging a Stronger Future: Your Partnership Agreement as a Blueprint for Success